Radaaron/pbot_odometry_test/README.md

 # pbot_odometry_test
-Odometry functionality for the e-Gizmo PBOT for MOBOTIX
+Odometry functionality for the e-Gizmo PBOT for MOBOTIX.